NGoody315/PasswordGenerator/README.md

 ## Code Explanation

-Instead of typing out all the characters and symbols, I used the character code sheet and created the sy
+Instead of typing out all the characters and symbols, I used the character code sheet and created a function that looped arrays based on the charcode lists I made.
+Because of this the return came back with commas to separate each array and I used the join() method to fix that problem